YanshuoH/jQuery-simple-parallax/README.md

 ## Options
 Knowing that there's a 'simple' in the repository title, is this plugin works?
 Yes.
 Is it powerful?
 According to the use case.
-For now, it surpport serveral css properties like:
+For now, it support several css properties like:
 * margin-top
 * margin-left
 * margin-right